sandyol55/Ropey-Cam/README.md

 > set the Ropey-Cam program to start on boot, with a systemd service.

-> Lots of online tutorials for these steps.
+> (Lots of online tutorials for these steps).

 ---

 ### Performance

-As an example the screenshot below is taken from a Pi5, accessing Ropey-Cam running on a Pi3 Model B V1.2, both machines connected by Wi-Fi to a home network.
+As an example the screenshot below is taken from a Pi5, accessing Ropey-Cam running on a Pi3 Model B V1.2, with both machines connected via Wi-Fi to a home network.

 ![Test screenshot](latency_screenshot.png)